-Japanese company earnings are growing strongly as management redirects the benefit of stronger demand (helped by a very weak yen) to bolster profits rather than incomes to workers (wages are rising by a mere 0.2 to 0.3% on last year).
+Japanese company earnings are growing strongly as management redirects the benefit of stronger demand, helped by the very weak yen, to bolster profits rather than incomes to workers.
+Wages are rising by a mere 0.2 to 0.3% year on year.
 This emphasis on profitability is being influenced by the disappearance of cross shareholdings and a change in the pecking order of "stakeholders".

-We continue to believe that Japan is a highly prospective market and that the weak holders have now sold-out and indeed foreign institutional holdings appear to be down to index weight.
+We continue to believe that Japan is a highly prospective market and that the weak holders have now sold out.
+Foreign institutional holdings appear to be down to index weight.
 This suggests that the climax of selling we saw in November has set the market for a resumption of its upward trend.
-Domestic investors still have approximately 52% of their financial assets in cash (and only 7.4% directly in domestic shares) but their search for yield is evident from the portfolio flows abroad and the drop in the capitalisation rate of commercial property at home.
-(With rentals yielding at least twice the cost of 10 year money, the inducement is obvious.)
+Domestic investors still have approximately 52% of their financial assets in cash and only 7.4% directly in domestic shares.
+Their search for yield is evident from the portfolio flows abroad and the drop in the capitalisation rate of commercial property at home; with rentals yielding at least twice the cost of 10 year money the inducement is obvious.
 This enthusiasm is also spreading to development land.
-For example, in late December IHI sold 0.66ha of reclaimed land for about \$US40,000 per square metre, some four times the price achieved in Koto ward in August 2004 (and netted IHI ¥30.8 billion capital gain or approximately \$US260 million).
+For example, in late December IHI sold 0.66ha of reclaimed land for about \$US40,000 per square metre, some four times the price achieved in Koto ward in August 2004.
+This netted IHI ¥30.8 billion capital gain or approximately \$US260 million.